twinfoundation/verifiable-storage/packages/verifiable-storage-models/docs/reference/interfaces/IVerifiableStorageUpdateRequest.md

 > `optional` **data**: `string`

-The data which is a string serialized as base64, leave empty if just updating the allowlist.
+The data which is a string serialized as base64, leave empty if just updating the allow list.

 #### allowList?